pankaj1433/countries-spa/README.md

 # Countries SPA

-This project is a Single-Page Application (SPA) built with React that interacts with the REST Countries API (https://restcountries.com/).
+This project is a Single-Page Application (SPA) built with React & Vite that interacts with the REST Countries API (https://restcountries.com/).

 ## Features